Skip to main content

 serial: /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0

-1. Close the DEVICES window and fill in the ID.
+1. Close DEVICES and fill in the ID.

 • In the configuration file, change: